platformio/platformio-docs/projectconf/advanced_scripting.rst

 Dependent target
 ''''''''''''''''

-Sometime you need to run a command which depends on another target (file, firmware, etc).
+Sometimes you need to run a command which depends on another target (file, firmware, etc).
 Let's create an ``ota`` target and declare command which will depend on a project firmware.
 If a build process successes, declared command will be run.